philippemezzadri/frisquet-esphome/doc/frisquet_boiler.rst

 - by connecting the radio receiver signal wire to an Arduino.
 See the `frisquet-arduino project <https://github.com/etimou/frisquet-arduino>`__ for more details.
 - by listening with an `RTL-SDR <https://github.com/osmocom/rtl-sdr/>`__ compatible receiver and the `rtl_433 project <https://github.com/merbanan/rtl_433>`__
 - by opening your receiver and finding the number on the PCB (it is printed on the bottom left!)

+It is also possible to assign any ID to the boiler using configuration mode (see below).

 .. warning::